CSRG-Group/dcs-notes.github.io/index.md

 We welcome pull requests from anyone who is happy to share their notes, and we will try to provide any attribution you would like for content you contribute.

-Currently, all the notes are in markdown (`.md`) format , but we should be able to support any other file formats, for example webpages and PDFs.
-We would also be very happy to add photographs of written notes, but a benefit of electronic formats is that they can be quickly searched (And the `ctrl+f` key is going to be used pretty heavily in open book exams).
+Currently, all the notes are in markdown (`.md`) format, but we should be able to support any other file formats, for example webpages and PDFs.
+We would also be very happy to add photographs of written notes, but a benefit of electronic formats is that they can be quickly searched (the `ctrl+f` key is going to be used pretty heavily in open book exams).

 ### How to make a pull request